luftj/MaRE/README.md

 Extract water bodies from topographic maps and match them to OSM data for georeferencing.
 ---

-This branch (paper supplement) contains the supplemental code to the paper XXX published at XXX.
+This branch ([paper_supplement](https://github.com/luftj/MaRE/tree/paper_supplement)) contains the supplemental code to the paper XXX published at XXX.
 It is a cleaned up version of [this](https://github.com/luftj/MaRE/releases/tag/cbgr-paper-revision) release.
-In the meantime a lot of advances have been made on master [repo](https://github.com/luftj/MaRE).
+In the meantime a lot of advances have been made on master [repo](https://github.com/luftj/MaRE), this branch will be left stale.

-We hope, providing this repo helps other researchers to reproduce and expand on our method.
+We hope providing this repo helps other researchers to reproduce and expand on our method.

 ## Installation